Cooktown

 Educational outcomes in Cooktown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate was 20.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees were the most common at 14.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.8%).
-Vocational credentials were held by 45.7% of residents aged 15+, with advanced diplomas at 10.1% and certificates at 35.6%.
-Educational participation was high, with 33.6% of residents currently enrolled in formal education.
+The area's university qualification rate is 20.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.8%).
+Vocational credentials are prevalent, with 45.7% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (35.6%).
+Educational participation is high, with 33.6% of residents currently enrolled in formal education, comprising 14.9% in primary, 10.0% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education